Hao20210808/FCCourse-110-Project/src/Description.md

 ****************************************
 **Subpages(in the folder** *pages* **):**
-- Have a label also
+- Each subpage has a label also
 - Include:
   - **What_is_COVID-19?.html**
     1. Introduction of COVID-19